ocramz/jupyter-docker-pymol/README.md

    where `<docker-machine-ip>` usually starts with `192.168.`

+A Jupyter session should appear in the browser at this point.
+Up and running !

 ## Instructions (use)

-1. Within Jupyter, start a Python 3 document (or just start with the [example notebook](https://github.com/ocramz/jupyter-docker-pymol/blob/master/ipymol/iPyMol_example.ipynb))
+1. Within Jupyter, start a Python 3 document (or just start by modifying the provided [example notebook](https://github.com/ocramz/jupyter-docker-pymol/blob/master/ipymol/iPyMol_example.ipynb))

 2. Declare inline figure rendering within Jupyter notebooks and setup the connection to PyMol: